armand1m/muminst-server-rs/CONTRIBUTING.md

 Make sure you have the default rust tooling (`rustc` and `cargo`) setup.

-Muminst depends on `ffmpeg` and `youtubedl`, make sure to have both installed on your environment.
+Muminst depends on `opus`, `ffmpeg` and `youtubedl`.
+Make sure to have these installed on your environment.

 There is a `Dockerfile` available that can be used to create a containerized version of the server.
 Minor tweak can be done to enable a containerized development environment.